 6. Family-Owned Wineries

 All the wineries in the Thompson Valley are family-owned and operated and that sense of entrepreneurship, hard work, and deep pride really shine through.
 From the wine in your glass to the conversations and personal stories you may hear, you will feel like part of the family while touring along the Kamloops Wine Trail.
 Here, tasting with the owner is the norm, not the exception.

 Book a reservation in advance to guarantee a tasting spot, and avoid a wait.

 8. More Things to Do in Kamloops

 Wine is all about the place, and by all accounts, this place is pretty special.
 As travel begins to reopen, plan for a wine tasting adventure to the Kamloops Thompson Valley.
 You won’t be disappointed.

 Author: Trish Morelli

-Trish Morelli is a marketing consultant specializing in branding, business development and strategic planning.
+Trish Morelli is a marketing consultant specializing in wine brand development, strategic planning and wine based agritourism.
 With a passion and focus on the BC wine industry, Trish has spent more than 25 years helping to market and bring to life countless BC wine brands.
-Trish is the Executive Director for the Kamloops Wine Association, serves on the Board of Directors for Tourism Kamloops, and numerous Board Committees within the BC wine and hospitality sector.